Kelsus/eslint-config-kelsus/README.md

 # FAQ

-  > I can't get the linter to work.
+  1. I can't get the linter to work.

     Have you checked if there are other configuration files for eslint or prettier (.eslintrc, .prettierrc)? if yes, remove them and try again.

+  2. Docker gets stuck when I add the linting step.

+    Check that you are not running the linter on files that you don't need.
+Start by ensure that `node_modules` and your `build` folder is ignred.
    ## License

 Apache-2 © Kelsus